ISE-Crew-Poseidon/llmops-promptflow-template/TROUBLESHOOTING.md

 What is happening is that the job is starting correctly and then when it attempts to update the status of the job it is using a hard coded AzureCloud endpoint which fails.
 This causes the job to fail, but it also means the status never updates on the job which is why it stays in the Not Started status

-### Fix
+#### Fix

-Looking inside the docker container you can find the promptflow runtime code at `/azureml-envs/prompt-flow/runtime/lib/python3.9/site-packages/promptflow/runtime/storage/azureml_run_storage_v2.py` which has the storage accout BlobServiceClient hardcoded to
+<s> Looking inside the docker container you can find the promptflow runtime code at `/azureml-envs/prompt-flow/runtime/lib/python3.9/site-packages/promptflow/runtime/storage/azureml_run_storage_v2.py` which has the storage accout BlobServiceClient hardcoded to

 ```python
 blob_url = f"https://{storage_account_name}.blob.core.windows.net"
 ```

 Log into the docker container with `docker exec -it <runtime> /bin/bash`.
-Then execute the following command `grep -rl 'blob.core.windows.net' /azureml-envs/prompt-flow/runtime/lib/python3.9/site-packages/promptflow/runtime/storage/| xargs sed -i 's/blob.core.windows.net/blob.core.usgovcloudapi.net/g'` TODO: find where this code is hosted and figure out a non-hard code solution.
+Then execute the following command `grep -rl 'blob.core.windows.net' /azureml-envs/prompt-flow/runtime/lib/python3.9/site-packages/promptflow/runtime/storage/| xargs sed -i 's/blob.core.windows.net/blob.core.usgovcloudapi.net/g'` </s>
+This has been fixed in version 20240116.v1 of the Promptflow runtime

 ### 403 error in tracking mlflow